Energy sector in Portugal

 The ordinary electricity generation regime applies to the production of electricity based on traditional non-renewable sources and large hydroelectric centers.

-The ordinary regime is commercialized amongst competitors since 2007, after the implementation of MIBEL (Iberian Electricity Market).
+The ordinary regime is commercialised amongst competitors since 2007, after the implementation of MIBEL (Iberian Electricity Market).
 Since that date, the production activity has been liberalized and the plants offer their energy on a common energy platform, integrated at an Iberian level.

 The remuneration of the plants also changed, and the Energy Acquisition Contracts (CAE) gave rise to the Maintenance Costs of the Contractual Balances (CMEC) for EDP.
 As for the decision to operate the exchanges, it ceased to be operated centrally by REN, and moved to a decentralized dispatch regime under the responsibility of the different operators.